kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/C++/SDK-Linux/index.md

    make
    ```

-There are a lot of parameters which can be passed to cmake in order to customize build.
-[This]({{root_url}}Programming-guide/Using-Kaa-endpoint-SDKs/C++/) page gives a detailed description.
+There are a lot of parameters which can be passed to cmake to customize build.
+[C++ SDK page]({{root_url}}Programming-guide/Using-Kaa-endpoint-SDKs/C++/) gives a detailed description.

 ## Quick way to build SDK

-### Bulid in Docker container
+### Build in Docker container
-If you want to quickly build the endpoint SDK or build and run Kaa C/C++ demo applications, you can use a [docker](https://www.docker.com/) container with all necessary environment preinstalled.
+If you want to build the endpoint SDK quickly or build and run Kaa C/C++ demo applications, you can use a [docker](https://www.docker.com/) container with all necessary environment preinstalled.
-**NOTE:** docker natively supports only amd64 architecture.
+**NOTE:** Docker natively supports amd64 architecture only.

 1. Follow [docker installation guide](http://docs.docker.com/index.html) depends on your OS.
 2. Download the docker container.